StarHub, M1 announce new plans for data-hungry consumers

 On the other end of the scale, M1's cheapest SIM-only plan at S$20 does not offer unlimited data, but 5GB with 100 minutes of talk time on a 12-month contract.

-Sign-ups for the new M1 plans start on Thursday, and those who sign up before Sep 2 will also get free unlimited talk time for 12 months as part of its launch promotion.
+Sign-ups for the new M1 plans start on Thursday.
+Those who sign up for the unlimited data plan from launch till Sep 2 will also get free unlimited talk time for 12 months as part of its promotion.

 Channel NewsAsia has reached out to Singtel for comment.